eea/eea.docker.jenkins/master/Readme.md

     $ git clone https://github.com/eea/eea.docker.jenkins.git
     $ cd eea.docker.jenkins

+Add user and password to connect jenkins slaves to jenkins master

+    $ cp .secret.example .secret
+    $ vi .secret

-Before starting you may want to restore existing jenkins configuration, jobs and plugins within data container.
-See `Persistent data as you wish` bellow.
+**Before starting you may want to restore existing jenkins configuration**, jobs and plugins within a data container.
+See section `Restore existing jenkins configuration` for the command to start a data container first.

 Start (master only)

     $ sudo docker-compose up master (-d)

-Add user and password to connect jenkins slaves to jenkins master

-    $ copy .secret.example .secret
-    $ vim .secret

 Start (master and 1 slave)